kudvaakshay/GillespieAlgo/README.md

 # Gillespie Algorithm
-You can just run the code which says stochastic to get both deterministic and stochastic formulations.
+You can just run the code which says stochastic to get both deterministic and stochastic graphs.
-Change the initial conditions in the determonistic code as shown in the video:
+Change the initial conditions in the deterministic code as shown in the video:

 Based on this video: